Welcome to

 Need to know

-Maine is famous for its unbridged stream crossings, which can be hazardous after spring snowmelt and heavy rains.
-The Kennebec River, the wildest unbridged crossing, has a free ferry service in the form of a canoe during hiking season.
+Maine is famous for its unbridged stream crossings, which are often extremely dangerous after spring snowmelt and heavy rains.
+The Kennebec River, the widest unbridged crossing, has a ferry service in the form of a canoe during hiking season.
 This is the A.T.’s official and historic route; fording the river is extremely dangerous because the water level can rise rapidly and without warning.

 A.T.
 Visitor Center in Monson